prakash122/NodeBlog/blogs/NPM.md

 	#Update all the dependencies of the project
 	MyNodePrjt-$  npm update

-Lastly, to get more info you can do an **npm help** in the terminal.
+Lastly, to get more info you can do an `npm help` in the terminal.
 All the above commands listed are most frequently used ones.
-To get any more help on the npm commands you should do an **npm help**.
 To get info on available npm packages check [npmjs][1].

 [1]:https://www.npmjs.org/